microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // dist/dts/picker/picker.template.d.ts:12:5 - (ae-incompatible-release-tags) The symbol "pickerList" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:13:5 - (ae-incompatible-release-tags) The symbol "pickerListItem" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
 // dist/dts/picker/picker.template.d.ts:14:5 - (ae-incompatible-release-tags) The symbol "progressRing" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta
-// dist/dts/tooltip/tooltip.template.d.ts:9:5 - (ae-incompatible-release-tags) The symbol "anchoredRegion" is marked as @public, but its signature references "TemplateElementDependency" which is marked as @beta

 // (No @packageDocumentation comment for this package)